input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 the mainchain via minting and burning of a wrapped token a *mainchain wrapped token transfer*.

-This SIP proposes an alternative method (which may be used in addition to the *wrapped token*) to implement the two-way peg on the mainchain.
+This SIP proposes an alternative method which will be used in addition to the *wrapped token* to implement the two-way peg on the mainchain.
 Instead of minting and burning a wrapped token, we propose to take any arbitrary token on the mainchain, say `McToken`, and implement the two-way peg for `McToken` as follows.